 - SOSC2140 Research Methods in the Social Sciences [3 credits]

-- SOSC2400 Intermediate Statistics for Social Research [3 credits]
+- SOSC2400 Quantitative Data Analysis for Social Research II [3 credits]

 - SOSC3700 Quantitative Social Analysis Practicum [2 credits]

-NOTE: Attainment of 2 credits from SOSC3700 by taking the course 2 times.
-Student may request to use UROP1100 and/or UROP courses of higher level to substitute for SOSC3700 upon approval.
+NOTE: Attainment of 2 credits from SOSC3700 by taking the course for 2 times.
+Student may request to use UROP1100 and/or UROP courses of higher level to substitute for SOSC3700 upon approval by the program office.

 - SOSC4100 Research Pro-seminar (P/F Grading) [1 credit]